What is robotic-assisted myomectomy?

 A robotic-assisted myomectomy is a type of surgery.
 It's done to remove growths in

-a woman’s uterus called fibroids.
+the uterus called fibroids.
 The surgery is done with special tools.

 Fibroids can grow on the outer part of the uterus, in the wall of the uterus, or stick